Late Chunking: Contextual Chunk Embeddings Using Long-Context Embedding Models: Evaluation

 We run this evaluation for the BeIR datasets with naive chunking, our novel late chunking method, and also report the score obtained without chunking.
 Both naive chunking and late chunking are evaluated with different chunking techniques, we use: \begin{itemize} \item \textbf{Fixed-Size Boundaries:} Each chunk has the same number of tokens (256 in this experiment). \item \textbf{Sentence Boundaries:} Each chunk has the same number of sentences (5 in this experiment). \item \textbf{Semantic Sentence Boundaries:} Each chunk corresponds to multiple sentences.
 Sentences with high embedding similarity (we use jina-embeddings-v2-small-en) are combined in the same chunk.
 We use the semantic chunking implementation from llama-index\footnote{\url{https://docs.llamaindex.ai/en/stable/examples/node_parsers/semantic_chunking/}} with the default parameters. \end{itemize} We evaluate three embedding models: \texttt{jina-embeddings-v2-small}~\citep{gunther2023jina2}, \texttt{jina-embeddings-v3}~\citep{sturua2024jina}, and \texttt{nomic-embed-text-v1}~\citep{nussbaum2024nomic}. \paragraph{Dealing with Non-Context Tokens:} Not all tokens correspond to characters in the original string.
 For instance, the tokenizers of all models add a [CLS] token at the beginning and append a [SEP] token at the end of the text.
 Additionally, \texttt{jina-embeddings-v3} and \texttt{nomic-embed-text-v1} prepend an instruction to the string for distinguishing queries and documents.
 During late chunking, we include all embeddings of prepended tokens in the mean pooling of the first chunk and all embeddings of appended tokens to the last chunk.

 We present the evaluation results in Table \ref{tab:chunking_eval}.
 When comparing the results for the different chunking methods, we observe that replacing naive methods with their late chunking counterparts almost always yields better performance.
 Averaging results across three models and four datasets, we find a 3.63\% relative improvement (1.9\% absolute) from naive chunking with sentence boundaries to late chunking using sentence boundaries, a 3.46\% improvement (1.8\% absolute) from naive chunking to late chunking using fixed-size boundaries, and a 2.70\% improvement (1.5\% absolute) from naive chunking to late chunking when using semantic sentence boundaries.
+In all experiments the chunks are non-overlapping, however, additional results demonstrated in appendix~\ref{app:overlapping-chunks} show that overlapping the chunks generally neither improves nor harms the retrieval performance.
 These findings demonstrate that the late chunking technique effectively and consistently enhances overall performance.